vincenzoarico/cheatsheet/README.md

 # Notes
    Never execute `cheatsheet update` to update tealdeer if you didn't install it with Homebrew.
-You must consider a manual update of tealdeer.
+You must consider a manual update of the tealdeer.